Things to do in West Coast Park

 In a battle of the fittest, kids can also pit themselves against one another in the low-lying obstacle course with more than 10 challenges.

-A 24-hour McDonald’s is also conveniently located right next to the playground, so grab a refreshing ice cream or a Happy Meal to refuel after a day out in the sun.
+There’s also a 24-hour McDonald’s outlet in West Coast Park right next to the playground, so grab a refreshing ice cream or a Happy Meal to refuel after a day out in the sun.

 Kids aren’t the only ones who can look forward to playing in the sand.
 West Coast Park also has a beach volleyball court consisting of a large sand pit that gives you plenty of room to run and spike the ball without worrying about getting injured.